maxtyson123/MaxOS/docs/Notes.md

-NOTE: method is the same is function (or at least in my wording here)

 # Hardware Communication
 Here are some notes on how the communication with hardware works, this is used for the keyboard and mouse communication and setting up other devices, e.g. GPU
 ### Data Send and Receive